• Skip to primary navigation

 Safflower

 A cheaper alternative to Saffron would be Safflower which can also create a golden color.
-Its lower cost makes it a more practical substitute for turmeric!
+Its lower cost makes it a more practical turmeric substitute!

 Safflower also has a milder flavor so you will need about 2 pinches of safflower for every teaspoon of turmeric.